KyodaiKen/vic/README.md

-# KURIC - Kyo's Universal Raster Image Container
+# VIC - Versatile Image Coding / Container

-This is an image container format for JPEG, WEBP, AVIF, JXL and potentially more image formats to add features to them beyond the capabilities of even TIFF.
+This is an image container format for JPEG, WEBP, AVIF, JXL, FLV1 and potentially more image formats to add features to them beyond the capabilities of even TIFF.

 ## Features
 - Tiling images for viewing extremely large images with as little memory usage as possible